Ph.D. in Sociology

 Faculty in the department publish regularly in the field's top academic journals, and graduate students have incredible opportunities to publish alongside them.

-And if that wasn't enough, the UCI campus is located less than 10 miles from Newport Beach, is the #1 university doing the most for the American dream (New York Times College Access Index), and the #1 best value university in the U.S. (Forbes).
-And USA Today College ranked UCI the #8 best place to earn a sociology degree (U.S. News & World Report).
+And if that wasn't enough, the UCI campus is located less than 10 miles from Newport Beach, is the #1 university doing the most for the American dream (New York Times College Access Index), and a top 10 best value university (Princeton Review).
+And USA Today College ranked UCI the #8 best place to earn a sociology degree while U.S. News & World Report ranks UCI sociology #9 among public university programs in the U.S.

 #01